Is Ethereum a Scam? Here's the Truth

 Why Ethereum Itself is Not a Scam

-• Decentralized: No single company or person controls the network.
-Over 900,000 validators across the world secure it.
+- Decentralized: No single company or person controls the network.
+Over 900,000 validators around the world secure it.

-• Active development: Thousands of developers contribute to the protocol.
-Major upgrades like The Merge (2022) and Dencun (2024) continue to improve the network.
+- Active development: Thousands of developers contribute to the protocol.
+Major upgrades including The Merge (2022), Dencun (2024), and Pectra (2025) continue to improve the network.

 Real Risks (These Are Not Scams, But They Are Real)